GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Discussion

 \section{Discussion}

-\paragraph{Limitations} A key trade-off exists in Phase 3, where we allow the LLM to identify new goal states from trajectories generated by the learner agent.
-This presents a risk of introducing false positives: an inaccurate LLM could incorrectly label a failed state as a success, breaking the reward function.
-Conversely, when the LLM is accurate, this process allows the reward function to generalize beyond the initial expert demonstrations, preventing it from overfitting to a narrow set of examples and improving its robustness to novel states discovered during exploration.
+\paragraph{Limitations} A key limitation of \method{} is its limited scalability to high-dimensional state spaces for evolving reward functions.
+While code offers interpretability, neural networks are inherently better suited for processing high-dimensional observations (such as pixels), as they excel at learning distributed representations directly from raw sensory data, a task where symbolic feature extraction often proves brittle or infeasible.

 \paragraph{Conclusion} We introduce \method{}, a novel framework that leverages LLMs within an evolutionary search to address the critical challenge of interpretability in IRL.
 Our empirical results demonstrate that by representing reward functions as executable code, we can move beyond the black-box models of traditional IRL and produce rewards that are transparent, verifiable, and effective in RL learning.
-We show that \method{} successfully recovers accurate and generalisable rewards from few expert trajectories, in stark contrast to deep IRL methods like GAIL.
+We show that \method{} successfully recovers accurate and generalisable rewards from few expert trajectories, in stark contrast to deep IRL methods like AIRL.
 This sample efficiency suggests that the strong priors and reasoning capabilities of LLMs provide a powerful inductive bias.
-Furthermore, we demonstrate the framework's practical utility by applying it to the complex AndroidWorld environment, showing that \method{} can learn rewards for a variety of tasks directly from unlabeled user interaction data with real-world applications.
+Furthermore, we demonstrate the framework's practical utility by applying it to the AndroidWorld environment, showing that \method{} can learn rewards for a variety of tasks with real-world applications directly from user interaction data.